 Recalibrating the Tire Pressure Monitoring System

-The Tire Pressure Monitoring System must be recalibrated each time one or more wheels is replaced.
-This also applies if the tires are rotated, for example from front to back ⇒ How the Tire Pressure Monitoring System Works.
+The Tire Pressure Monitoring System must be recalibrated each time one or more wheels are replaced.
+This also applies when the tires are rotated, for example from front to back ⇒ How the Tire Pressure Monitoring System Works.
+Recalibration allows the system to learn the current tire positions and pressure condition after a wheel change, tire replacement, seasonal tire swap, or rotation.
+On the Volkswagen Taos, this step helps prevent incorrect pressure warnings and supports more reliable tire monitoring during everyday driving.

 WARNING